Gotham Baseball was founded on April 9, 2005.

 We’ve tried our hand at broadcast with a great deal of success, as well as bringing back the magazine in digital form.
 Now with a new website design, we’re hoping that we can reach even more NY baseball fans than ever.
 So come on down to our virtual stoop, let us know what you like and don’t like, and what you’d like to see more of.

 On April 6.
-2020, The History Press (Arcadia Publishing) will release Gotham Baseball: New York’s All-Time Team written by Gotham Baseball founder and Executive Editor Mark C. Healey.
+2020, The History Press (Arcadia Publishing) released Gotham Baseball: New York’s All-Time Team written by Gotham Baseball founder and Executive Editor Mark C. Healey.
 In the book, Healey picks a Gotham legends roster of ballplayers from the Brooklyn Dodgers, New York Giants, New York Mets, and New York Yankees.
 The foreword is written by best-selling author and baseball historian Marty Appel, the illustrations are by John Pennisi, the official artist of the New York chapter of the Baseball Writers Association of America, and a book cover/uniform/logo design by award-winning graphic designer Todd Radom.

 What better way to celebrate Gotham Baseball’s 15th Anniversary?